plotly/falcon/test/docker/impala/README.md

 ## Run

-Run the command below inside a terminal, to start an instance listening on port 25000 and 21000 (bare minimum):
+Run the command below inside a terminal, to start an instance listening on ports 25000 and 21000:

 ```sh
 docker run -ti -p 25000:25000 -p 21000:21000 falcon-impala